spark423/pldi2025-artifact/README.md

 $ ./CorrectnessTestFullRLIBM.sh
 ```

-As is the case with the other full-scale tests, the test is expected to take a prohibitively long time for artifact evaluation purposes.
+As is the case with the other full-scale tests, the test is expected to take over 4 hours.

 (4) Check the performance of our library against RLIBM with rounding mode changes (Claim 4):